knative/serving/docs/scaling/README.md

 as specified by `autoscaling.knative.dev/minScale` is guaranteed.
 Non-routed `revisions` will be garbage collected after 24 hours(can be configured by `stale-revision-create-delay` in [config-gc.yaml](/config/config-gc.yaml)).
-If you want save resource for a non-routed `revision`, you should manually delete it.
+If you want save resource for a non-routed `revision` before it is garbage collected, you should manually delete it.